 In particular, Actemra (tocilizumab), known as RoActemra in Europe, is approved in the U.S. to slow lung function decline in adults with scleroderma-associated interstitial lung disease.
 It works by blocking a pro-inflammatory protein called interleukin-6, which plays a major role in several conditions.

-Patients may also need treatments that specifically address symptoms resulting from damage to particular organs.
-Physiotherapy can also help to improve the quality of life for people with this disease.
+Patients also may need treatments that specifically address symptoms resulting from damage to particular organs.
+Physiotherapy also can help to improve the quality of life of people with this disease.

 Possible co-existing conditions